gaelyk/gradle-gaelyk-plugin/README.md

 uninstalls the [JSON plugin](https://github.com/bmuschko/gaelyk-jsonlib-plugin).
 `gradle gaelykUninstall plugin=gaelyk-jsonlib-plugin-0.2` would do the same work.

-* `gaelykInstalled`: Shows what plugins are already installe using the `gaelykInstall` task
+* `gaelykInstalled`: Shows what plugins are already installed using the `gaelykInstall` task

 ## Task Rules